zampat/neteye4/itoa/aix/README.md

 ### Setup of ssh key trust towards neteye

-The aim is to synchronize all performance datafiles to neteye via scp.
+The aim is to synchronize all performance data-files (.json) to neteye via scp.
 For this the AIX system has to be trusted on NetEye.

 1. Create a user on NetEye
 2. Generate ssh key for this user on NetEye: